-Update November 2013: See Anthropology on Jared Diamond – The World Until Yesterday for the latest reviews, especially James C. Scott’s review of The World until Yesterday, which as Alex Golub notes in Read James Scott’s review of Jared Diamond, echoes the perspective in this post.
+Update: See Anthropology on Jared Diamond – The World Until Yesterday for the latest reviews, especially James C. Scott’s review of The World until Yesterday, which as Alex Golub notes in Read James Scott’s review of Jared Diamond, echoes the perspective in this post.
 See also Jared Diamond and Future Public Anthropology.

 The Yanomami Ax Fight, an ethnographic film by Timothy Asch and Napoleon Chagnon, is a classic in anthropology and beyond.
 I first saw it as an undergraduate in an English class on travel writing.
 I have shown it in my classes to illustrate how what we may initially see as chaos or senseless can with another look be seen as part of a logical pattern, as an initial answer to What is Anthropology?